 Five Things To Add To Your Bucket List

-I’ve lived within 2 hours of the Black Hills for most of my life.
+I’ve lived in Rapid City for most of my life.
 Because of this, I checked several bucket list items off my list before I turned 8 years old.
 Even though I was fortunate enough to grow up around these amazing attractions they will always be a part of my Black Hills Bucket List.
 Here are the top 5 Black Hills attractions you should add to your Bucket List!

 To compile the ultimate Black Hills bucket list, you can’t leave any of these amazing parks and monuments out.
 I could explore the trails around Jewel Cave and gaze across the vast landscapes of the Badlands every day!

-Custer State Park – By far my favorite state park ever!
+By far my favorite state park ever!
 There is so much about Custer State Park that makes it bucket list worthy.
 Like the annual Buffalo Round Up, where 1,300 buffalo stampede across the prairie while cowboys whoop and holler to keep them together in order to corral them.
-It’s one of the most amazing things I have seen in my life, but there are so many other things you can see and do every day in Custer State Park.
+It’s one of the most amazing things I have seen in my life, but there are so many other things you can do every day in the Park.
 Sylvan Lake is one of the most beautiful lakes in the world (to me).
 The unique rock formations around the lake make it one that you will not easily forget.
 Among my favorite things to do in Custer State Park is cruising down Wildlife Loop Road.
 This is the first place I ever saw the mighty bison and it took me 24 years to check it off my list.
 It was awesome.